Deamerrong123/PythonChallenge/README.md

-#Challenge in Python list Applicatio
+Challenge in Python list Application
-Find the first duplicate number in the list.
+Find the first duplicate number in a list.